What are the Benefits of Sustainable Development?

 Sustainability pillars are classified into three types:

 Environmental sustainability means choices we make that protect natural resources.
 This includes the food we eat, the clothes we wear and the transport we use.
 Using renewable energy like solar and wind power is key to reducing our carbon footprint.
-Integrated water resources management, which 80% of countries are implementing, helps reduce pollution, conserve resources and mitigate climate change.

 Social Equity

-What are the Benefits of Sustainable Development Goals (SDGs)?
+What are the Advantages of Sustainable Development?

 Healthier Communities